For the latest no deposit offers, live streaming for this weekend's football and all other bookmaker promotions read our latest offers page!

-After more than 11 months of battle - stretching all the way back to early December last year - we finally arrive at the season's finale in Dubai.
-Some years we've arrived at this point with the Race to Dubai already sewn up, however that's far from the case this year with no fewer than 7 players in with a theoretical chance of becoming European No.1 for 2015 and we're in for a real treat this week as the competition reaches its conclusion over the weekend.
+After more than 11 months of battle - stretching all the way back to late November last year - we finally arrive at the season's finale in Dubai.
+Some years we've arrived at this point with the Race to Dubai already sewn up, however that's far from the case this year with 4 players in with a theoretical chance of becoming European No.1 for 2016 and we're in for a real treat this week as the competition reaches its conclusion over the weekend.

-Over on the PGA Tour, Steve Bamford casts his eye over this week's action at the RSM Classic (formerly the McGladrey Classic) - you can read his preview here from teatime on Tuesday 17th November.
+Over on the PGA Tour, Steve Bamford casts his eye over this week's action at the RSM Classic - you can read his preview here.

 Course Overview.
 As ever, the venue for the DP World Tour Championship is the Greg Norman-designed Earth Course.
 The track is a monster at 7,675 yards with 2 of the par 5s measuring over 620 yards, the tough par-4 9th which is 3 feet short of 500 yards, plus the 195 yard par 3 17th which plays to an island green.
 The fairways are quite wide and, with dry weather in the run-up to this week, the course will be playing hard and fast.
 Greens are large, undulating Bermudagrass which measure 12'6" on the stimp and, as always, aren't to every player's liking.